lbrombach/OpenHVACControl/README.md

 ## Purpose/Motivation:

-"Multi-stage" means that the furnace or air conditioner is capable of running at either "low" or "high" unlike standard equipent that can only be "on" or "off."
+"Multi-stage" means that the furnace or air conditioner is capable of running at either "low" or "high" unlike standard equipment that can only be "on" or "off."
 This saves on energy and can contribute to better humidity control for increased comfort and reduced energy consumption.
 "Multi-zone" means different areas of the home or building have their own thermostat, and motorized dampers in ductwork open and close to control the flow of air to the different zones.
 (hydronic systems user either motorized valves or control different pumps for different zones).